tanenbaum/go-fmi/README.md

 # go-fmi

+*WIP - not quite ready for use yet.
+I'll tag an initial release and update the README/docs when this is stable.*

 Golang wrapper for building FMI compatible shared libraries in Go.

-WIP - not ready for external presentation yet.
+Initially supporting FMI 2.0.
+If warranted, I'd be happy to add FMI 1.0 compatibility too.

+Will look at FMI 3.0 once it has stabilised.

 ## Platforms